Opentrons/opentrons/README.md

 <a name="contributing"></a>
 ## Contributing

-You are welcome to participate in the project by filing an [bug report](https://github.com/OpenTrons/opentrons/issues) or by submitting a pull request.
+We love contributors!
+Here is the best way to work with us:

+1. Filing a [bug report](https://github.com/OpenTrons/opentrons/issues).
+We will fix these as quickly as we can, and appreciate your help uncovering bugs in our code.

+2. Submit a pull request with any new features you've added to a branch of the API or App.
+We will reach out to talk with you about integration testing and launcing it into our product!

+### Using BETA versions

-If you want to build the platform and play with the latest development version, here are the steps.
+If you want to build the platform and play with the latest development version we are working on before it is launched, here are the steps:

-### Development environment
+### Set up your development environment

 * Python 3.5.3 ([pyenv](https://github.com/pyenv/pyenv) is optional, but recommended)
 * Node 6.11.0 ([nvm](https://github.com/creationix/nvm) is optional, but recommended)
 * OS X 10.11+, Linux, Windows 10 with Cygwin
 * GNU Make: both API and OT-App are using [Makefiles](https://en.wikipedia.org/wiki/Makefile)

-### API
+### Start the Opentrons API

 Clone the repository to get started.
 ```shell
 git clone https://github.com/OpenTrons/opentrons.git
 ```
 Install the dependencies and API itself.

 ```shell